SciML/DiffEqDocs.jl/docs/src/basics/solution.md

 - `:DtLessThanMin`: The timestep method chose a stepsize which is smaller than the allowed minimum timestep, and exited early.
 - `:Unstable`: The solver detected that the solution was unstable and exited early.
+- `:ConvergenceFailure`: The internal implicit solvers failed to converge.
+- `:Failure`: General uncategorized failures or errors.

 ## Problem-Specific Features